-Offer on Wednesday for Saturday and/or Sunday overtime
+Poll for interest in working weekend overtime on Tuesday Assign on Wednesday for Saturday and/or Sunday overtime

-- c) In the event emergent and unforeseen overtime arises, Section 3 (a) (b) will not apply. - d) Should the Company choose to offer overtime during the winter shutdown, the offer will be made five (5) working days prior to the start of shutdown.
+- c) In the event emergent and unforeseen overtime arises, Section 3 (a) (b) will not apply. - d) Should the Company choose to offer overtime during the winter shutdown, the offer will be made five (5) working days prior to the start of shutdown. - e) Assignment notification may be provided by phone call or text message to the employee's number on file, or in person if they do not respond and are present at work at the time of assignment.